Welcome to the Trainer Academy breakdown of the cheapest personal training certifications.

 Prices listed are non-promotional, full-price, non-member prices.

-Their plan is also a buy-one-get-one deal for only $948, which means you get a specialty certification alongside your main personal training one, increasing the net value for your career.
+ISSA also offfers a buy-one-get-one deal for only $948, which means you get a specialty certification alongside your main personal training one, increasing the net value for your career.
 It provides which is incredible value and allows you to expand your education to cover important topics like nutrition in more depth.

-They also offer upgrades to the basic plan that allow you to get even more specialty certifications at once.
+You can get upgrades to the basic plan that allow you to get even more specialty certifications at once.
 You can spend $99.97 per month for a buy one, get two deal.
-They also offer an Elite Trainer bundle where you can get access to four courses on top of the basic personal training one, which comes out to $145.80 per month.
+They also offer an Elite Trainer bundle, which offers access to four courses on top of the basic personal training, which comes out to $145.80 per month.

 The non-NCCA exam is open book and has a 90% pass rate, while the NCCA exam is quite harder with a 65%-70% pass rate.
 Their online study materials are very easy to access and they have all the lectures available in audio format, which is nice if you prefer to learn on the go.